Guide to Data Onboarding for WattCarbon Users

 Answers to common questions about some of our terminology can be found in our FAQ.

-The WattCarbon API provides endpoints for bulk device uploading.
-Before choosing an endpoint, you should determine what kind of Device or Devices you intend to upload.
+The WattCarbon API provides endpoints for bulk asset uploading.
+Before choosing an endpoint, you should determine what kind of Asset or Assets you intend to upload.

 1. Solar